 Rebecca, I heard about you through Next Door.
 I also saw your Jefferson Award video, which tells your story.
 Can you retell the moment it hit you that you could start with what you do best - cut hair?

-It became clear, I needed to be working on my own, so I opened ShineForth studio with the support of my clients, to begin working on my own.
+It became clear that I needed to be working on my own, so I opened ShineForth studio with the support of my clients.
 Not long after that, I became keenly aware of the increasing number of unhoused people in my neighborhood.
 I had to do something.
 I didn’t have money to give, so I asked myself, what could I give?
 Haircuts!
 Haircuts would be my act of compassion.
 After a conversation with a client, Haircuts with Heart was born.

 Photo by Carree Michel @sunpaint